 Clear cache and cookies

-- Select the Cookies and other website data and Cached images and files checkboxes.
+- Check the Cached images and files and Cookies and other website data boxes.

 Use browser extensions or apps